lmitechnologies/Gadget_Inspection_Template/pipeline/how-to.md

 # How to Modify the Gadget AI Pipeline
-This guide provides a detailed walkthrough for developers on how to implement the `pipeline_class.py` file.
+This guide provides a detailed walkthrough for developers on how to implement `pipeline_class.py` file.
 This script is the core of your custom AI logic within the Gadget platform.

 # Overview
 The `pipeline_class.py` file is where you define your pipeline's behavior.
 It is responsible for: